pablocom/HttpFake/README.md

 # HttpFake

 HttpFake is a .NET library that helps you to intercept and configure responses for `HttpClient` requests, providing a powerful tool for integration testing in ASP.NET Core applications.
 This library is especially useful when used in conjunction with `Microsoft.AspNetCore.Mvc.Testing`, as it allows you to test your application's HTTP communication without sending real network requests.
+Basically it adds a delegating handler to every HttpClient created with the HttpClientFactory that will perform the interception

 ## Getting Started